 Classes are taught by Mrs. Morfeld and Mr. McKenna

 Algebra I - The course content includes working with properties of real numbers, solving linear equations, graphing linear equations and functions, writing linear equations, solving and graphing linear inequalities, systems of linear equations and inequalities, exponents and exponential functions, quadratic equations and functions, polynomials and factoring, rational expression and equations, and radicals and connections to Geometry.
+This course is a graduation requirement.

 Geometry - The objective of this course is to help the student understand plane and space relationships and introduces the logical development of a mathematical system.
 Topics covered are: basic spatial concepts, deductive proofs, parallelism, perpendicularity, congruence, quadrilaterals, ratio and proportion, similar polygons, the Pythagorean Theorem, right triangle trigonometry, circles, coordinate geometry, regular polygons, areas, and volumes.